9 Things Homeowners Never Clean But Should

 Another cleaning appliance wrongly perceived to take care of itself, the washing machine needs to be cleaned at least once a month.
 Doing so eliminates favorable growth environments for bacteria and also improves the heating and cleaning efficiency of the machine.

 Reports indicate that dryer vents account for upwards of 15,000 incidents of fire breakouts annually with malfunction resulting from lint built-up due to neglected maintenance often cited as the cause.
+So this should never be on the list of things homeowners never clean.
 To ensure you don’t end up among those statistics, you should clean your dryer vent every six months.

 And how do you that?
 It’s simple.
 Disconnect the dryer from the power outlet then remove the lint screen and empty it.
 Now move the dryer forward to create space to remove the tube and expose the vent.
 Vacuum this vent a couple of times pushing the vacuum as far up the vent as you can.
 When you’re done, reattach everything as it was.

 Many people think it’s a given the dishwasher to always be clean since, well, that’s what it does but that’s not the case.
 Food particles accumulate in hard-to-reach places reducing the effectiveness of dishwashing and resulting in appalling smells.

 Start cleaning by taking out the drain filter housed in the bottom rack.
 Clean this filter and the insides of the dishwasher using soapy water and a rag or brush after removing the racks which tend to get in the way.
 Remember to also wash the racks themselves and the door gasket which can also be a hotbed for grime.